 Intermittent fasting is a new trendy eating style that focuses on meal timing.
-This eating approach will not only help lose weight but will also improve your overall health.
-The studies show that intermittent fasting can positively influence your body and brain and can even help live longer (6, 5).
+This eating approach will not only help you lose weight but will also improve your overall health.
+The studies show that intermittent fasting can positively influence your body and brain and can even help you live longer (6, 5).
 The main idea of this method is that you cycle between periods of fasting and eating.
 However, even though intermittent fasting is more about adjusting your meal schedule, one shouldn’t forget that consuming nutrient-rich foods is just as important.
-The researches show that even if the weekly caloric intake is the same, intermittent fasters still lose weight and gain health benefits compared to a non-faster.
+Research studies show that even if weekly caloric intake is the same, intermittent fasters still lose weight and gain a host of health benefits compared to non-fasters.

 When you are in the fasting mode, your body starts using stored body fat for energy instead of sugars from food.
 This way intermittent fasting helps optimize the release of insulin.
 The study shows that due to hormonal changes, a short-term fasting can boost the metabolic rate by 3.6–14% (3, 8).
 Lower insulin levels make stored body fat more accessible (1).
 Fasting leads to a decrease in insulin level that prevents extra fat storage and helps your body mobilize stored fat.
 So, keeping your insulin level low and steady is key to weight loss.
 This way, you can lose extra pounds in a healthy way.

 The first thing you should consider before trying it is a meal schedule you feel most comfortable with.
 Due to its popularity, nutritionists created a lot of different types of intermittent fasting eating plans.
 All of them are effective, but it’s important to find out which one works best for you.